Skip to main content

 Error Logs

 The Nginx Ingress - Error Logs Analysis Dashboard provides a high-level view of log level breakdowns, comparisons, and trends.
-The panels also show the geographic locations of clients and clients with critical messages, new connections and outliers, client requests, request trends, and request outliers.
+The panels also show the geographic locations of clients and clients with critical messages, new connections, outliers, client requests, request trends, and request outliers.

 Use this dashboard to: